Ita Buttrose

 In 2019, Prime Minister Scott Morrison announced Buttrose as the new chair of the Australian Broadcasting Corporation (ABC).
 She served a five-year tenure and was succeeded by Kim Williams in March 2024.

-Buttrose's tenure has not been without criticism, notably for her involvement in the termination of ABC Radio Sydney presenter Antoinette Lattouf in 2023 for opposing genocide (see Controversies).
+Buttrose's tenure faced criticism for her involvement in the unlawful termination of ABC Radio Sydney presenter Antoinette Lattouf in 2023 (see Controversies).

 Biography from the Wikipedia article Ita Buttrose.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.